Islandora-Collaboration-Group/ISLE/docs/04_installation_migration/migration_installation_guide.md

 ### Migration Export Checklist

-* In the `/opt/ISLE/config` directory create a new sub-directory (you can call this `current_prod_islandora_config`)
+* In the `/opt/ISLE/yourdoman-config` directory create a new sub-directory (you can call this `current_prod_islandora_config`)

-* Copy the files from your current running institutional Islandora Production server(s) into this directory following the [Migration Export Checklist](migration_export_checklist.md) of materials on either the local workstation or remote server (in case the data involved is too large for your local workstation) as directed.
+* You will copy some files from your current Islandora Production server(s) into this directory following the [Migration Export Checklist](migration_export_checklist.md) and you will copy some files and folders directly to your new ISLE host server (in case the data involved is too large for your local workstation) as directed in the checklist.

-    * **Noting** that most likely the Apache data (`/var/www/html`) & Fedora data (`/usr/local/fedora/data`) will stay on your designated remote ISLE host server storage area not your local laptop used for creating the ISLE config.
+    * **Noting** most likely the Apache data (`/var/www/html`) & Fedora data (`/usr/local/fedora/data`) will be moved directly to your ISLE host server storage area and your new ISLE config files will be built on your local machine in the `current_prod_islandora_config` folder you just created.

 * These copied files will be the source for edits and merges - just to be very clear, please **don't work directly on these files in your currently running production Islandora system!**